svenhalvorson/SvenR/README.md

 There are a number of problems you can come across when trying to round the confidence intervals.
-One of which is that you are likely to use a null value of 1 but you don’t want any of these numbers to be rounded to that.
-Another concern is that you would like to have three distinct numbers displayed so that we can properly see the width of the number and whether it contains the null value.
+One of which is that you are likely to use a null value, such as 1 in the case of an odds ratio, but you don’t want any of these numbers to be rounded to that.
+Another concern is that you would like to have three distinct numbers displayed so that we can properly see the width of the interval and whether it contains the null value.
 This function can be set with a null value and other unacceptable values which will not be allowed as endpoints of the CI:

 ``` r